aartykov/ArslanArtykov/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a M.Sc. student at the Aerospace Engineering department of Istanbul Technical University (ITU).
-I obtained my B.Sc. from the Aeronautical Engineering department of ITU as a salutatorian student.
-My research interests are 3D computer vision, generative AI, and robotics.
-Particularly, I am interested in visual/inertial self-localization of robots, 3D scene reconstruction, diffusion models, 3D mapping with NeRF.
+I'm an M.Sc. student in Aerospace Engineering at Istanbul Technical University, with a B.Sc. in Aeronautical Engineering.
+My research focuses on 3D computer vision, generative AI, and robotics, particularly in the areas of self-localization, scene reconstruction, diffusion models, and 3D mapping.
 {style="text-align: justify;"}